 - Suppositories – The active part of the medicine is combined with another substance and pressed into a ‘bullet shape’ so it can be inserted into the bottom.
 Suppositories mustn’t be swallowed.

 - Drops – These are often used where the active part of the medicine works best if it reaches the affected area directly.
-They tend to be used for eye, ear or nose.
+They tend to be used for the eye, ear,s or nose.

 - Inhalers – The active part of the medicine is released under pressure directly into the lungs.
 Young children may need to use a ‘spacer’ device to take the medicine properly.
 Inhalers can be difficult to use at first so your pharmacist will show you how to use them.

-– The impurities due to Starting materials, By-products, Intermediates, Degradation products, Reagents, ligands, and catalysts.
+- Organic impurities – The impurities due to Starting materials, By-products, Intermediates, Degradation products, Reagents, ligands, and catalysts.

-Basically Veeprho laboratories Pvt Ltd involves in synthesis of organic impurities i.e. The impurities due to Starting materials, By-products, Intermediates, Degradation products, Reagents, ligands and catalysts.
+Basically, Veeprho laboratories Pvt Ltd involves in the synthesis of organic impurities i.e. The impurities due to Starting materials, By-products, Intermediates, Degradation products, Reagents, ligands, and catalysts.